 Cultural attractions in Old Quebec

-Old Quebec offers a variety of cultural attractions that delight visitors.
-The Basilica of Our Lady of Quebec is an example of sacred architecture and houses valuable works of art.
-Museum of Civilization offers insights into the history and culture of the region.
-The Musée national des Beaux Arts du Québec showcases Quebec's art.
+Quebec City's Old Town boasts a wealth of cultural attractions that delight visitors.
+Basilica of Our Lady of Quebec It is an example of sacred architecture and houses valuable works of art.
+Museum of Civilization You'll gain insights into the history and culture of the region.
+Musée national des Beaux Arts du Québec showcases Quebec's art.
 In addition, there are many galleries, theaters, and craft shops that enrich the city's cultural life.

 Exploring local cuisine in Old Quebec